What Will It Look Like?

 5. Performance!

-Short pieces will be collected into Infinite Spark’s once-or-twice-annual Anthology series.
+Short pieces will be collected for public performance into Infinite Spark’s once-or-twice-annual Anthology series.

 Full-length pieces will be produced as they are developed.